 Composite Quality Engineer

-Currently graduating from TU Delft on bi-material interface properties of composite to steel bonds.
+Graduated from TU Delft on bi-material interface properties of composite to steel bonds.
 Before coming to the Netherlands he studied civil engineering at the University of Patras in Greece.
 Working as a trainee in Milan he gained experience with finite element modelling of large commercial and public projects.
 Within Tree Composites he focusses on the development of automated manufacturing of the TC-joint.

 Tim in het Panhuis

-Currently in the final year of the Bachelor study, Aeronautical Engineering at Inholland University of Applied Sciences within the specialization track of Design and Development.
+Having finished his Bachelor study, Aeronautical Engineering at Inholland University of Applied Sciences within the specialization track of Design and Development.
 Within Tree Composites, Tim is investigating the future production process of the TC-joints with a focus on the process flow and the equipment required for the manufacturing line.

-Pursuing a MSc. degree in structural engineering at the TU Delft, Clément has developed a strong eagerness for the field of offshore wind energy over the past years.
+Having obtained a MSc. degree in structural engineering at the TU Delft, Clément has developed a strong eagerness for the field of offshore wind energy over the past years.
 By undertaking a graduation project with Tree Composites, Clément is dedicated to expand the fatigue efficient TC-joint technology into its application to transition pieces of offshore wind turbine jacket substructures.

 Former Associate professor on offshore bottom founded structures at Tu Delft and 25 years of service at Shell.
 His experience on the design of Jackets for offshore conditions and experience in the installation and operational phase of offshore project is a true addition to the team.